Doogie White

-Douglas "Doogie" White (born 7 March 1960) is a Scottish rock vocalist who currently sings for La Paz.
-He has also notably sung for Ritchie Blackmore's Rainbow, Michael Schenker, Yngwie Malmsteen's Rising Force, Praying Mantis, Tank and Alcatrazz.
+Douglas "Doogie" White is a Scottish rock vocalist who sings for La Paz.
+He has also notably sung for Ritchie Blackmore's Rainbow, Michael Schenker, Yngwie Malmsteen's Rising Force, Praying Mantis, Tank, and Alcatrazz.

-Early life and career
+Early life

-White was born in Motherwell.
+Douglas White was born in Motherwell.

 He formed La Paz with guitarist Chic McSherry in 1984, playing around Scotland for four years and releasing two albums on cassette, before in 1988 joining melodic rock combo Midnight Blue, cutting one album (released only in Japan by Toshiba-EMI's Zero Corporation).
 A trip to Japan in 1991 singing with Praying Mantis in a NWOBHM revival tour followed.

 Career

 Rainbow

 After a demo tape forwarded to Ritchie Blackmore's management sat in a box for a few years, Candice Night discovered it and presented it to Blackmore when he was looking for singers to audition for a solo project that would later be called Rainbow.
 Consequently, White was asked to audition, subsequently joining the band in 1994.
 He had also auditioned for metal bands Pink Cream 69 and Iron Maiden, losing out to Wolfsbane's Blaze Bayley.

 To indicate how quickly his fortunes had changed in the year since meeting Blackmore, when Rainbow played the Labbatt's Apollo in Hammersmith, London in November 1995, he joked with the audience that the last time he was at the venue only a few years before, he was selling hotdogs in the lobby.

 Just before the Rainbow job, White had been busy laying down tracks with Cozy Powell and Neil Murray for a solo Powell project.